-So, where did psoriasis all begin?
+So, where did this condition begin?
 According to the National Psoriasis Foundation, the term psoriasis was penned by Greek physician Galen, who was around between 133-200 A.D.
 However, some people believe that what Galen was referring to when he used the term psoriasis may actually be what we call eczema these days.

 However, we know eczema and psoriasis are two conditions that can be quite easy to mix up depending on the severity of a flare-up.
 At the very least, knowing that someone as far back as 200 A.D. had been using the term psoriasis acknowledges it’s no new thing!

-So, what is psoriasis exactly?
-Psoriasis is an inflammatory skin condition, which no one really has a 100 percent accurate or scientifically proven explanation for.
+So, what is this condition exactly?
+Psoriasis is an inflammatory skin condition, which no one really has a 100% accurate or scientifically proven explanation for.
 What is agreed is that psoriasis is connected to your immune system.

 Psoriasis and the Role of the Immune System